-- A7.4.1 A research degree student is examined by a minimum of two examiners, at least one of whom must be external to the University. - A7.4.2 A second external examiner will be required for students who are either: - (i) a member of staff of the University, whether temporary or on an indefinite contract or; - (ii) a member of staff, whether temporary or on an indefinite contract, at a designated partner institution of the University; or a member of staff, whether temporary or on an indefinite contract, at a collaborating institution of the University.
+- A7.4.1 A research degree student is examined by a minimum of two examiners, at least one of whom must be external to the University. - A7.4.2 A second external examiner will be required for students who are: - a member of staff of the University on an indefinite contract or fixed-term contract of 12 months or more or; - (ii) a member of staff on an indefinite contract or fixed-term contract of 12 months or more at a designated partner institution of the University; or a member of staff on an indefinite contract or fixed-term contract of 12 months or more, at a collaborating institution of the University.